In a NutshellDue to the COVID-19 pandemic, Oklahoma has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 - If you qualify for the federal earned income credit, you can take the Oklahoma earned income credit on your state return (equal to 5% of your federal credit).
 You’ll need to complete a worksheet to calculate the amount of your credit.

-How to file your Oklahoma state tax return
+How can I file an Oklahoma state tax return?

 If you want to file a paper return, you can download your forms from the Oklahoma Tax Commission website.
 Check the website for mailing addresses based on your return type.

 If you have a tax bill but can’t pay the full amount by the due date, you may be able to qualify for an installment plan.

 Pay what you can when you file your tax return, and the tax commission will send you a bill for the balance, as well as separate bills for any penalties and interest.
 You can either pay those bills if you’re able or use OkTAP’s “Request a Payment Plan” feature to see if you qualify to set up a payment plan.